magiclabs/magic-js/.github/PULL_REQUEST_TEMPLATE.md

 - `skip-release`: It's unnecessary to publish this change.

 ### Special Note
-Please avoid adding any of the "Priority" labels as they conflict with the labels above ☝️
+Please avoid adding any of the `Priority` labels as they conflict with the labels above ☝️